 - Prior Bar Exams

-- Compilation of Bar Examination Questions and Answers from the Institute for Bar Review Study (current year on Reserve; prior years are in the main collection)
+- Compilation of Bar Examination Questions and Answers from the Institute for Bar Review Study (2000-2014; some editions on Reserve)

 - Kentucky Bar Examinations - essay questions only (February and July exams, 1997-present, on Reserve)